PyMoDAQ/PyMoDAQ/docs/src/usage/plugin_development.rst

 What about our precise case?

 We noticed before that there is already a *Physik Instrument* plugin repository, it is then not necessary to create another one.
-We would rather like to *modify* it, and add a new plugin that would deal with our E870 controller.
+We would rather like to *modify* it, and add a new file that would deal with our E870 controller.
 Let first make a copy of this repository into our account.
 In the technical jargon of Git, we say that we will make a *fork* of the repository.
 The term *fork* images the fact that we will make a new history of the evolution of the folder.
 By forking the repository into our account, we will keep track of *our modifications* of the folder, and the original one can follow another trajectory.

 To fork a repository, follow this procedure: